packdat/PDFsharp-net6/README.md

 <br>

 As i have little to no experience regarding `PdfSignatureFields` i would be greatful, if anyone could provide ideas (or better yet: **code**) that would make working with these kind of fields more user-friendly.
-I'm also looking for ideas/code for rendering these fields.

 <br>
 <br>